 - aligned teacher preparation standards with State adopted academic, content and performance standards for students

 Click here for more information regarding our Teacher Induction Program

-- Weekly visits and support from mentor.
+- Weekly visits and support from an assigned mentor.

 - Completion of an online program survey.